1992–93 NFL playoffs: NFC: Philadelphia Eagles 36, New Orleans Saints 20

 The Eagles overcame a 20–10 Saints lead late in the third quarter by scoring 26 points in the final quarter, just one point short of the NFL postseason record set by the New York Giants in 1934.

-New Orleans scored after a 25-yard reception from Craig Heyward and an Eagles pass interference penalty that moved the ball 1-yard line set up Heyward's 1-yard touchdown run, but it was countered with Philadelphia quarterback Randall Cunningham's 57-yard touchdown pass to wide receiver Fred Barnett.
-The Saints then drove 71 yards in 13 plays to take a 10-7 lead on Morten Andersen's 35-yard field goal.
-Later on, they drove 53 yards in four plays to go up 17-7 on wide receiver Quinn Early's 7-yard touchdown reception from quarterback Bobby Hebert.
+New Orleans scored after a 25-yard reception from Craig Heyward and an Eagles pass interference penalty that moved the ball to the 1-yard line set up Heyward's 1-yard touchdown run, but it was countered with Philadelphia quarterback Randall Cunningham's 57-yard touchdown pass to wide receiver Fred Barnett.
+The Saints then drove 71 yards in 13 plays to take a 10–7 lead on Morten Andersen's 35-yard field goal.
+Later on, they drove 53 yards in four plays to go up 17–7 on wide receiver Quinn Early's 7-yard touchdown reception from quarterback Bobby Hebert.

-On the Saints' first drive of the third quarter, running back Vaughn Dunbar caught a short pass from Herbert and ran it 35 yards to the Eagles 34.
-But when faced with 3rd and 1 from the 25, Dunbar was tackled at the line and ruled short of a first down, causing New Orleans to settle for Andersen's 42-yard field goal that put them up 20-7.
-New Orleans quickly force a punt, but after they got the ball back, Hebert overthrew Early on a deep post pass, sending the ball right into the arms of Eagles cornerback Eric Allen for an interception on the Philadelphia 38-yard line.
-From there, the Eagles drove to a 40-yard Roger Ruzek field goal that cut their deficit to 20-10 going into the fourth quarter.
+On the Saints' first drive of the third quarter, running back Vaughn Dunbar caught a short pass from Hebert and ran it 35 yards to the Eagles' 34.
+But when faced with 3rd and 1 from the 25, Dunbar was tackled at the line and ruled short of a first down, causing New Orleans to settle for Andersen's 42-yard field goal that put them up 20–7.
+New Orleans quickly forced a punt, but after they got the ball back, Hebert overthrew Early on a deep post pass, sending the ball right into the arms of Eagles cornerback Eric Allen for an interception on the Philadelphia 38-yard line.
+From there, the Eagles drove to a 40-yard Roger Ruzek field goal that cut their deficit to 20–10 going into the fourth quarter.